Djakarta Warehouse Project

-Djakarta Warehouse Project is a dance music festival held in Jakarta, Indonesia.
-It is one of the largest annual dance music festivals in Asia, featuring dance music artists from around the world.
+Djakarta Warehouse Project (often abbreviated as DWP) is a dance music festival held in Jakarta, Indonesia.
+It is currently the biggest electronic music festival in the country and also considered as one of the largest annual electronic dance music festivals in South East Asia, featuring dance music artists from around the world.

 History

 The festival originated from a nightclub event in 2008 called Blowfish Warehouse Project at Jakarta's renowned night club Blowfish.
 Featuring 3 arenas within the club's vicinity, the festival's first edition boasted more than 5,000 audience.
 The second edition of the festival was planned to be held on 24 April 2010.
 However, a fight broke out three weeks before the planned date of the festival, damaging parts of the venue.
 Organisers moved the festival to Pantai Carnaval in Ancol and rebranded the festival with a new name, Djakarta Warehouse Project.

-2010
+The most recent widely reported total attendance figure for Djakarta Warehouse Project dates back to 2016, when the festival attracted approximately 90,000 visitors.
+More recent coverage from 2024 noted that around 10,000 foreign attendees from 52 countries were present at the event, though no recent updated total attendance statistics have been officially published.

-The 2010 edition of Djakarta Warehouse Project was held on 24 April.
-It was held at Pantai Carnaval, Ancol.
+Incident